 And, since we had to take things out while we painted, I could just refresh the system quickly.
 I like when I can get things organized quickly!
 Especially in places where I have taken time to create a system that works, but I just need to tweak a few things.
 So, I started to organize the bathroom, just as I would any project…empty everything!

 Once everything is out of your space, clean EVERYTHING!
 Seriously, you are starting with a clean slate, so why not make it sparkly clean?!
-I encourage you to wipe all the outsides and insides of the cabinets, drawers, medicine cabinets, and even wipe down the floors.
-It makes everything feel much more fresh, and new.
+I encourage you to wipe all the outsides and insides of the cabinets, drawers, medicine cabinets and even wipe down the floors.
+It makes everything feel much fresher and new.

 Line Shelves and Drawers

 I love to line the shelves and drawers with either shelf liner or wrapping paper and clear contact paper.
-I recommend to do this because it not only makes your shelves look pretty, but it actually keeps them cleaner.
-It is easy to wipe off, or just change out the liner if there is a really big spill.
-Makes things super easy to maintain and keep clean.
+I recommend doing this because it not only makes your shelves look pretty, but it actually keeps them cleaner.
+It is easy to wipe off or just change out the liner if there is a really big spill.
+It makes things super easy to maintain and keep clean.
 Especially if you have little kids who love to spill things all over your cabinets and drawers.
-This has been incredibly helpful and a huge time-saver for me as my kiddos do love the make messes in the drawers of their bathroom vanity.
+This has been incredibly helpful and a huge time-saver for me as my kiddos do love to make messes in the drawers of their bathroom vanity.

-So, if I do use wrapping paper to line a shelf or drawer, I measure the shelf.
-I cut the wrapping paper to that size.
-Then, I take the clear contact paper and cut it a little bigger than the wrapping paper.
-I wrap the wrapping paper in the clear contact paper.
-And I have a shelf liner in a style that works with my space.
-Because, sometimes the pre-made shelf liners aren’t as cute as some of the gift wrap you can find.
+So, if I do use wrapping paper to line a shelf or drawer, I measure the shelf and cut the wrapping paper to that size.
+Then, I cut the clear contact paper a little bigger than the wrapping paper and wrap the wrapping paper in the clear contact paper.
+And there you go!
+I have a shelf liner in a style that works with my space.

 When the shelves and drawers are ready, I suggest turning your attention to the items you want to organize.
-Go through all the items and sort them into piles such as keep and trash.
-Sometimes I might have items that I can donate, so I might just make a pile if I find something that I could donate.
+Go through all the items and sort them into piles like keep, trash, and donate.
 Typically bath towels or extra toothbrushes are items that end up in the donation pile when going through a bathroom.
 Make sure to dispose of medications by bringing them to your local pharmacy.

 Then, throw all your trash items in the garbage.
 Don’t wait until later, just do it now so they are out of your space.
 You will feel so much lighter once you clear that clutter!

-Also, if you have any items that you want to keep but don’t need to be stored in your bathroom, put those items in the location that they belong.
-Don’t worry about trying to organize that new space.
-We can do that at a later time.
-I have found that some of my clients get stuck on this part because they tend to get overwhelmed with seeing more things to organize.
+Also, if you have any items that you want to keep but don’t need to be stored in your bathroom, put those items where they belong.
+Don’t worry about trying to organize that new space: we can do that at a later time.
+I have found that some of my clients get stuck on this part because they tend to get overwhelmed when they see more things to organize.
 My advice is to just put the item in that area and walk away.
 That is not your project for today.
 Today, we are organizing your bathroom.
-That is your focus!
-But, if you need help, check out my e-consulting services which allow me to (virtually) hold your hand and coach you through any organizational obstacles you might encounter.
+That’s your focus!

 To determine how you should categorize your items, look at your space.
-If you have a lot of space in your bathroom, it might work to categorize by person.
+If you have a lot of space in your bathroom, it might work to categorize by the person.
 That way you can spread out all the toiletries.
 But if you have a smaller bathroom, it might make sense to categorize all similar products together.
-For my kids, we have two drawers in our vanity, so each kiddo gets their own drawer.
+My kids have two drawers in their vanity, so each kiddo gets his or her own drawer.
 But under the vanity is one large space.
 So I can categorize different products together due to the amount of space I have under the sink.

 Look at your space and determine if you have ample space to store each individuals’ products separately, or if you need to group all products together to save space.
 I always recommend that you never cram tons of products into one space either.
 Leave yourself space so you can easily find what you need, and add an extra product if needed.

 Under the bathroom sink, I love using different types of expandable under-sink storage similar to this one.
 I like these because they add shelves if your vanity doesn’t have any.
 And they fit around the pipes to the sink.
 I also use shoe box containers to hold items such as razors, and items for our dog.
-I can stack the shoe boxes on top of each other for things we don’t use all the time, like the hair cutting supplies.
-I also love using mesh stacking bins to hold things like hair dryers, headbands, and other bathroom items.
+By stacking shoe boxes on top of each other, I can store things we don’t use all the time, like the haircutting supplies.
+Mesh stacking bins are ideal for holding things like hairdryers, headbands, and other bathroom items.

-And just like that you got your entire bathroom organized!
+And just like that, you organized your entire bathroom!
 The final step will actually be completed in a few weeks.
-You have to live with the space as is for a while, then you might need to tweak some things as needed.
-Like I said earlier regarding the band-aids, I created an organizational system where I had our band-aids in a bin with a lid It got really old having to always open that bin to get out one band-aid, so I simply removed the lid of that bin and stacked that bin on top of another bin that isn’t used as frequently.
+You have to live with the space as-is for a while, then you might need to tweak some things as needed.
+Like I said earlier regarding the band-aids, I created an organizational system where I had our band-aids in a bin with a lid.
+It got really old having to always open that bin to get out one band-aid, so I simply removed the lid of that bin and stacked that bin on top of another bin that isn’t used as frequently.
 That simple tweak was all I needed to keep up with that organizational system.

-Now it is your turn to get your bathroom organized.
+Now, it’s your turn!
+Get your bathroom organized.
 Clear out the entire space, clean the space, and line the shelves and drawers.
 Then, sort and categorize your items.
 Put everything away by storing in bins and making sure to label each bin.
 Finally, tweak things that aren’t working for you.
-Share your before and afters with me, and don’t forget, you can always email me firstname.lastname@example.org or schedule an e-consulting session to work through any obstacles you may encounter!